The Last Waltz King

-The Last Waltz King or Carl Michael Ziehrer, the Last Waltz King (German:Carl Michael Ziehrer, der letzte Walzerkönig) is a 1922 Austrian silent film directed by Wilhelm Thiele and starring Fritz Schroeter, Gabriele Modl and Richard Waldemar.
+The Last Waltz King or Carl Michael Ziehrer, the Last Waltz King (German:Carl Michael Ziehrer, der letzte Walzerkönig) is a 1922 Austrian silent film written and directed by Wilhelm Thiele and starring Fritz Schroeter, Gabriele Modl and Richard Waldemar.
 It is based on the life of the nineteenth century composer Karl Michael Ziehrer.
 A sequel, Tales of Old Vienna, was released the following year.